cdktf/cdktf-provider-gitlab/docs/groupHook.go.md

 - *Type:* *string

-The ID or full path of the group.
+The full path or id of the group to add the hook to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.4.0/docs/resources/group_hook#group GroupHook#group}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.5.0/docs/resources/group_hook#group GroupHook#group}

 ---